 You can organize your Library by categorizing your content into Categories and Subcategories, and by adding Tags to your Entries.
 On select subscriptions, you gain access to Stacks and have the ability to set Library permissions on a per-Stack basis.

-Library access for a Role can be set to one of four levels: No Access, Read Only, Read & Write, and Full Access.
+Library access for a Role can be set to one of three levels: No Access, Participant, and Admin.

 Learn more: Library

 Subscription Required: Stacks aren't available on all subscription plans.
 Contact Support to learn more: Send an email to Support